ebridges/elektrum/INSTALL.md

 1. In Route53 create a Public Hosted Zone for this domain name.
 Switch DNS records for your domain name to be Amazon's, as listed in the NS record for this hosted zone.
 1. [Request a public certificate](https://console.aws.amazon.com/acm/home?region=us-east-1#/wizard/) for this domain name.
 Add `*.example.com` as an additional domain name.
 1. Choose "DNS Validation", and link the appropriate CNAME records to your domain name to do so.
+1. Wait for the validation of the HTTPs certificate to complete.

 #### A.6 Generate a Vault Password for storing secrets